US Aircraft Crashes Near Japan, at Least 1 Dead

 A crew member who was recovered from the ocean after a U.S. military Osprey aircraft carrying six people crashed Wednesday off southern Japan has been pronounced dead, coast guard officials said.

-The cause of the crash and the status of the five others on the aircraft were not immediately known, coast guard spokesperson Kazuo Ogawa said.
+The cause of the crash and the status of the five others on board were not immediately known, coast guard spokesperson Kazuo Ogawa said.
 Initial reports said the aircraft was carrying eight people, but the U.S. military later revised the number to six, he said.

 The coast guard received an emergency call from a fishing boat near the crash site off Yakushima, an island south of Kagoshima on the southern main island of Kyushu, he said.

 Coast guard aircraft and patrol boats found one person, who was later pronounced dead at a nearby hospital, and gray-colored debris believed to be from the aircraft, Ogawa said.
+The victim was only identified as a male.
 They were found about 1 kilometer (0.6 mile) off the eastern coast of Yakushima.
 An empty inflatable life raft was also found in the area.

-"The government will confirm information about the damage and place the highest priority on saving lives," Chief Cabinet Secretary Hirokazu Matsuno told reporters.

 Ogawa said the aircraft had departed from the U.S. Marine Corps Air Station Iwakuni in Yamaguchi prefecture and crashed on its way to Kadena Air Base on Okinawa.

-Japanese Vice Defense Minister Hiroyuki Miyazawa said the Osprey had attempted an emergency sea landing.
+Japanese Vice Defense Minister Hiroyuki Miyazawa said it had attempted an emergency sea landing and quoted the U.S. military as saying its pilot "did everything possible until the last minute."

-Kyodo News agency, quoting Kagoshima prefectural officials, said witnesses reported seeing fire coming from the Osprey’s left engine.

-It said a Japanese military base in Saga in southern Japan decided to postpone planned Osprey flight exercises on Thursday.

 U.S. and Japanese officials said the aircraft belonged to Yokota Air Base in western Tokyo.
 U.S. Air Force officials at Yokota said they were still confirming information and had no immediate comment.